Is your business at

 In 2017, JP Pepperdine was fined $10,000 after it failed to secure its customers’ personal information such as name, gender, NRIC and address on its IT systems.
 Anyone could access the information with just a search on their membership portal.

 If your business has a membership program, ensure that the data you collect from your members are kept private.
-If you’re storing the database on your website, your website should be adequately protected with cyber security solutions to prevent unauthorised access.
+If you’re storing the database on your website, your website should be adequately protected with cyber threat solutions to prevent unauthorised access.

 Propnex Realty was also fined $10,000 for disseminating the personal data of 1,765 individuals.
 Investigation showed that the list was internally disseminated as a PDF in their own company’s virtual system, which was only available to agents and staff.
 However, there was no password security for the PDF itself.